 Unless a home has a backup furnace system to supplement a heat pump, you should not see any ductwork.
 In fact, people sometimes choose heat pumps because they do not require the installation of ducts through walls and floors.

-In Denver, CO, you can turn to Summit Heating & A/C with any of your heat pump concerns.
+In Denver, CO, you can turn to Summit Heating, A/C, Plumbing & Electrical with any of your heat pump concerns.
 Our NATE-certified technicians provide repair service and routine maintenance for heat pumps.
 If you’ve been thinking about updating your heating and cooling system, we can advise you about your options.
 A heat pump can supply efficient heat in the winter and then cool your home in the summer.
 The same system that pumps heat into your home during cold weather can pump heat out of your house when heat waves hit.

 How a Heat Pump Operates